franciscop/translate/README.md

 translate.key = process.env.DEEPL_KEY;
 ```

-Then you can finally use it.
+Then you can use it.
 Putting it all together:

 ```js
 // Omit this line if loading form a CDN